stfc/PSyclone/doc/user_guide/psyir.rst

     > reference = Reference(symbol)
     > assignment = Assignment.create(reference, literal)

-A more complete example of using this approach can be found in the PSyclone ``examples/psyir`` directory.
+More complete examples of using this approach can be found in the PSyclone ``examples/psyir`` directory.